 Average Weather in Idaho Falls Idaho, United States

-In Idaho Falls, the temperature typically varies from 14°F to 87°F over the course of the year, and is rarely below -3°F or above 94°F.
+In Idaho Falls, the summers are warm and mostly clear, the winters are freezing and partly cloudy, and it is dry year round.
+Over the course of the year, the temperature typically varies from 14°F to 87°F and is rarely below -3°F or above 94°F.

 The hot season lasts for 3.1 months, from June 11 to September 15, with an average daily high temperature above 75°F. The hottest day of the year is July 31, with an average high of 87°F and low of 52°F.